The Top Conversion Goals for Association Marketing Leaders

-Associations can have a variety of conversions that they want to accomplish – this variety requires multiple advertising campaigns with their own unique messaging and design.
-With this level of effort required, it can be tough to decide which conversion goals your association should invest in.
+Associations can have a variety of conversions they want to accomplish—this variety requires multiple advertising campaigns with their own unique messaging and design.
+With this level of effort required, it’s tough to decide which conversion goals your association should invest in.

 When it’s time to plan your new marketing budget, consider the importance of each of the following conversions and measure how well they match up with your association’s goals before budgeting accordingly.

 Memberships are the top priority for most associations.
-This is because members will bring in significant revenue and often lead to other smaller conversions, like course purchases, certifications, and event registrations.
+This is because members will bring in noteworthy revenue and lead to other smaller conversions, like course purchases, certifications, and event registrations.

-Since memberships are a major focus of association marketing, you should create a holistic ad strategy that places membership-targeted ads and campaigns on every platform.
+Since memberships are a major focus of association marketing, creating a holistic ad strategy that places membership-targeted ads and campaigns on every platform is fundamental to success.

-This can be done through targeted search ads on Google and Microsoft Search for people searching for associations related to your field.
+You can do this through targeted search ads on Google and Microsoft Search for people searching for associations related to your field.

-You can also utilize prospecting and remarketing Display and YouTube campaigns to keep your association’s name in front of the right audience, which could lead to future membership conversions.
+You can also use prospecting and remarketing Display and YouTube campaigns to keep your association’s name in front of the right audience, which could lead to future membership conversions.